arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

  - read ahead rate

 # Conclusion
 We see how by changing just one aspect of LRU cache, MySQL InnoDB makes itself Scan Resistant.
-Sequential scanning was a critical issue for cache but it was addressed in a very elegant way.
+Sequential scanning was a critical issue for the cache but it was addressed in a very elegant way.

 # References
  - [Buffer Pool](https://dev.mysql.com/doc/refman/8.0/en/innodb-buffer-pool.html)